There are so many kinds of milk on store shelves, it can be hard to choose. Here’s what to know about skim milk.

 There are two kinds of cholesterol: LDL, the “bad” cholesterol, and HDL, the “good” cholesterol.
 When you drink whole milk, your LDL goes up more than if you drank skim milk.
 But the saturated fats in whole milk and dairy products also raise your levels of HDL.

-Experts recommend getting fewer than 20 grams of saturated fats each day, which is why many people avoid whole milk and opt for skim.
+Experts recommend your intake of saturated fat should be limited to less than 10% of calories per day by replacing them with unsaturated fats, particularly polyunsaturated fats.
+For a 2,000 calorie diet, that should be less than 200 calories or less than 22 grams of saturated fat daily.
+This is why many people avoid whole milk and opt for skim.
 Also, the fats in whole milk aren’t the healthy fats that are in products like:

 - Oily fish